 Int.
 No. 927

-By The Speaker (Council Member Johnson) and Council Members Lander, Powers and Chin
+By The Speaker (Council Member Johnson) and Council Members Lander, Powers, Chin, Kallos, Cohen and Constantinides

 A Local Law to amend the administrative code of the city of New York, in relation to creating an electronic tracking system for all city-issued parking permits